Pontefract bus station

 Pontefract bus station serves the town of Pontefract, West Yorkshire, England.
 The bus station is owned and managed by West Yorkshire Metro.
+The bus station is home to a coffee shop and newsagent.

 The bus station is situated in Pontefract town centre and can be accessed from Horsefair and Northgate.

 There are nine stands at the bus station and the main operators are Arriva Yorkshire, Stagecoach Yorkshire, Stringers and Ross Travel.

 Services

 Buses run from the bus station around the town of Pontefract and as far a field as Castleford, Leeds, Wakefield, Selby, Doncaster and Barnsley.